Article

 Legal effects of divorce on the common property

-The division of common property after divorce Co-ownership until the court decides the distribution of property (according to each of the spouse’s contribution and other criteria)
+The division of common property after divorce Co-ownership until the court decides the distribution of property (according to each of the spouses’ contributions and other criteria)

 Child custody after divorce